 Yet, despite the commitment, these activities faced the obstacles of economic strain, limited resources and the ongoing need to prioritise peace and stability in the country.
 Covid-19 exacerbated these obstacles and presented substantial new challenges to improving its anti-slavery response.
 However, the specific impact of the pandemic on modern slavery in Sudan remains unknown.

-A research team from the Rights Lab at the University of Nottingham, in collaboration Royal United Services Institute, an independent think tank on international defence and security, Global Partners Governance, a social purpose company devoted to strengthening political institutions that is currently working to deliver modern slavery programming in Sudan, and Waging Peace, a London-based NGO campaigning against human rights abuses in Sudan, is working on a project to analyse the impact of Covid-19 on modern slavery in Sudan.
+A research team from the Rights Lab at the University of Nottingham, in collaboration Royal United Services Institute, an independent think tank on international defence and security, Global Partners Governance, a social purpose company devoted to strengthening political institutions that is currently working to deliver modern slavery programming in Sudan, and Waging Peace, a London-based NGO campaigning against human rights abuses in Sudan, completed research to analyse the impact of Covid-19 on modern slavery in Sudan.

-The research is analysing different aspects of this impact, considering local, regional, and international developments, including on the dynamics and manifestations of modern slavery in Sudan; particularly in key trafficking routes in Darfur, South Kordofan, and the Blue Nile.
+The research analysed different aspects of this impact, considering local, regional, and international developments, including on the dynamics and manifestations of modern slavery in Sudan; particularly in key trafficking routes in Darfur, South Kordofan, and the Blue Nile.

-This will form the foundation for the development of guidance for effective policy and practice to address modern slavery in Sudan during and after the pandemic, built-in collaboration with UK-based Sudanese survivors.
-Focus group discussion with survivors will ensure the voice of affected communities shapes policy and practice guidance and responds to their specific needs and interests.
-This approach positions survivors as co-creators rather than subjects of the research.
+This formed the foundation for the development of guidance for effective policy and practice to address modern slavery in Sudan during and after the pandemic, built-in collaboration with UK-based Sudanese survivors.
+Focus group discussion with survivors ensured the voice of affected communities shapes policy and practice guidance and responds to their specific needs and interests.
+This approach positioned survivors as co-creators rather than subjects of the research.

 The research is embedded in a longer-term process of political transition in Sudan, providing an opportunity to significantly influence Sudanese anti-slavery policies into the future and to support greater stability and human rights protections in Sudan and in the region more broadly.